 Mostly the EHR systems prompt or alert with a warning if by any chance a physician is prescribing something which can be hazardous for the patient with certain allergies.
-This decision support of EHR systems is hugely beneficial for health care providers.
+This decision-support of EHR systems is hugely beneficial for health care providers.

 EHRs are empowering physician practices

-With fewer clicks on their computer screens, physicians are managing the care delivery process.
-EHR systems are a huge time and money savers.
-Physicians are now more aware of the current medical situation of the patients and the easy availability of patient history have reduced the expense involved in repeated lab tests.
-They can document the data and quickly, create a care plan very easily, and all with the extensive information available through EHRs.
+Physicians are managing the care delivery process with fewer clicks on their computer screens.
+EHR systems are huge time and money savers.
+Physicians are now more aware of the current medical situation of the patients and the easy availability of patient history has reduced the expense involved in repeated lab tests.

+Electronic health records are changing lives, decreasing the risks while enabling physicians to make quick medical decisions and providing treatments according to the patient’s needs.
+They can now keep a check on previous health care data.
 The benefits of EHRs are immense.
 The system is helping physicians in various ways, fast-track care delivery processes, more control over the system, and has enabled rapid diagnosis and treatments.